postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/api-versions.md

 Publish an API version to share the current state of your API with consumers.
 You can select the elements (definition and collections) to include with your published API.

 > If your API is connected to a Git repository, publishing a version syncs the selected elements (definition and collections) to your workspace in the Postman cloud.
-You can then use the published elements in monitors, mock servers, and CI integrations.

 To publish an API version: